-Employee Share-Ownership Partnership
+Employee Partnership

-In fiscal 2024, CG Partners Limited Partnership, an employee share-ownership partnership (referred to herein as the "Partnership" or "ESOP") was formed for certain senior executives and revenue producing employees (the "Participants").
+In March 2024, CG Partners Limited Partnership (referred to herein as the "Partnership" or "EP") was formed for certain senior executives, senior management and revenue producing employees (the "Participants").
 The Partnership is an independent employee share-ownership vehicle that will acquire, hold and dispose of common shares and other securities of CGGI and is designed to encourage long-term equity ownership by, and retention of, key employees.
 Participants are permitted to subscribe for limited partnership units ("LP Units") in the Partnership.
-Participation in the ESOP is voluntary.
-Participants are entitled to receive Purchase Loans to fund part of the purchase price for the LP Units of the Partnership.
-In the first quarter of fiscal 2025, subsidiaries of the Company ("CG Group") are expected to loan \$80 million to Participants under Purchase Loans.
-The Purchase Loans bear interest and have a term up to seven years and are secured against a pledge of the LP Units.
+Participation in the EP is voluntary.